rav000/iOS-NonUI-Installer/README.md

 5. For bootchain, do it on your own (gonna add it soon™)
 6. To boot it, add your patched bootchain files into `boot` folder
 7. To boot NonUI, use `./boot.sh`

+# Notes

+This script are only tested on iOS 12 devices, not iOS 15+.
+Please only use it on iOS 12 devices, **I am not responsible for any data loss or damaging the device with this script**.